ridermw/parsecsv/README.md

 1. Create an app with command line arguements.
 Use first arguement as a path to a file.
 Check if file exists and return an error if it doesnt.
 Display help text with 0 or more than 1 arguements.

 2. Attempt to parse file.
-If file throws error or has fewer than 5 comma separated values, exit and display error message.
+Print the fourth element of each line.
+If a line has fewer than 5 comma separated values, exit and display error message.

-3. Print the fourth element of each line.
-If the line has more than 5 values, display a warning for that line.
+3. If the line has more than 5 values, display a warning for that line.
-    Still show the fourth value.